sasquatchchicken/binauralBeats/README.md

 Additional Notes
 For more information on specific frequencies used by the Monroe Institute or advanced techniques in consciousness exploration, refer to their official materials.
-**Exercise caution and prioritize personal well-being when experimenting with altered states of consciousness or meditation techniques.**

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Disclaimer: Be mindful and responsible when experimenting with altered states of consciousness or meditation techniques.
+Always prioritize personal well-being and safety.

 **Explore and enjoy the experience of binaural beats with this simulator.** Creator of this repository is not responsible for your experiments, your input values, and or any consciousness exploration and advanced techniques you embark. ***Proceed with caution and use at your own risk!***